pwalsh/openbudgets/docs/guide/interfaces/api.rst

 Filters
 +++++++

-Use the following query parameters to customize the budget list endpoint.
+Use the following query parameters to customize the sheet list endpoint.

 * **'entity'** - return all budgets that belong to the given entity.
 * **'template'** - return all budgets that use a given template.